newque/newque/README.md

 #### FIFO

-To receive messages from a `fifo` backend, open a ZMQ socket in `dealer` mode and `connect` to the Channel using the address `tcp://FifoChannelHost:FifoChannelPort`.
+To receive messages on a `fifo` backend, open a ZMQ socket in `dealer` mode and `connect` to the Channel using the ZMQ address `tcp://FifoChannelHost:FifoChannelPort`.

 Newque will be sending data in the following format: [`UID`, `Input`].

 `fifo` requires an Acknowledgement or else the client making a request to Newque will receive a timeout error.
-Using the same socket, send [`UID`, `Output`] back to Newque.
+Using the same socket, send [`UID`, `Output`] back to Newque, where `UID` is the exact same string/buffer that was sent by Newque.

 A full example is available [here](https://github.com/SGrondin/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/fifo.js).